ChrisKuklewicz/ocaml-regex-tfa/README.md

 The compression of loop-histories needs to group the stored histories into the right cohorts.
 The Haskell chorts are quite broad but I think starting from simflush.ml I can make the new cohorts more narrow.
 The loop-history only matters when (the Repeat node has a variable length sub-pattern) and (histories have the same Repeat start) and (either (histories are looping back at the same position) or (histories have same Repeat stop)).

 I think the flushUp from the sub-pattern of the Repeat catches (either (histories are looping back at the same position) or (histories have same Repeat stop)).
 Thus the cohort is already there and ready for compression.
-The

 [r-t]: http://hackage.haskell.org/package/regex-tdfa
 [att1]: http://www2.research.att.com/~gsf/testregex/re-interpretation.html